Rakeela/dragora-notes/2021-11-5-One-Hundred-and-Ninety-Third.md

 Lunch is likely to be pizza, and I'll skip dinner.
 That should make the tally work.
 Tomorrow I'll still have a feast day, but I think next week I may eat like this all week.

 ---
+I was distractingly hungry, so I've just added a "chewy Halloween mini" to the tally.
+That's ~60 calories, for a cumulative ~401 calories.

+---
 Back to [[day-post-archive]]